 In Minnesota, child preference can play a considerable role in custody designation.
 Whether your case is resolved through mediation or in court, your teen at least deserves a say in his or her future living situation — assuming your ex is a capable parent.
 Set your ego aside and let your teen know that you value his or her input.

 Your teen may grieve the way things were; this is perfectly normal.
 Make it crystal clear that you’re willing to listen.
 Don’t be surprised, however, if your teen withdraws.
 Consider family therapy or individual counseling as options for helping your teen work through difficult emotions.

 Your approach to divorce could play a huge role in how your teen handles the fallout.
-Let the Brown Law Offices provide you with the same level of support you intend to provide your children.
+Let the law firm of Barna, Guzy & Steffen, Ltd. provide you with the same level of support you intend to provide your children.
 You’ll be glad to have such a loyal advocate in your corner.